Chocolate Vegan Cake | Sugar-Free

 Cake

-- 3. Place all of the dry ingredients–flour, baking powder, baking soda, salt, cocoa powder–in a large mixing bowl and whisk together well.
-If you’re using sugar instead of date paste, add the dry sugar in this step.
+- Place all of the dry ingredients–flour, baking powder, baking soda, salt, cocoa powder, (granular sugar if using)–in a large mixing bowl and whisk together well.
+If you're using a less refined granular sugar instead of making date paste, add it in this step.
+Some good options are date sugar, maple sugar, sucanat, or pure cane sugar.
+Using glandular sugar is my preference.

-- 4. In a medium-sized bowl, combine all of the wet ingredients–applesauce, plant milk, vanilla, vinegar, date paste (if using)–and whisk together thoroughly.
+- In a medium-sized bowl, combine all of the wet ingredients–applesauce, plant milk, vanilla, vinegar, and whisk together thoroughly.
+If you are using date paste, this is where you will add it.

-- 7. Oven temperatures vary, so around the 25-minute mark, remove the cake from the oven and test for doneness.
+- Oven temperatures vary, so around the 25-minute mark, remove the cake from the oven and test for doneness.
 To do this, insert a toothpick into the highest center point.
-If the toothpick comes out clean, the cake is done, otherwise place back into the oven and test again in 5-10 minutes.
+If the toothpick comes out clean, the cake is done.
+Otherwise place back into the oven and test again in 5-10 minutes.

 Frosting